Author: Mr Oliver Eaton BSc (Hons), PG.Cert – Orthopaedic Specialist

 Prolotherapy

-In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat herniated discs.
+In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat cervical disc herniation.

 Published research has proven its pain-relieving, anti-inflammatory and regenerative benefits.